 - We advise you to reconsider your need to travel to Iran due to ongoing regional tensions.
-If you are in Iran and concerned for your safety, you should consider leaving.

 - You should pay close attention to your personal security at all times and keep a low profile in your activities.